How the tiny town of Grafton, NH, became a radical experiment in small government–until the bear attacks started

 Once upon a time, a group of libertarians got together and hatched the Free Town Project, a plan to take over an American town and completely eliminate its government.
-In 2004, Grafton, NH, a barely populated settlement with one paved road, turned that plan into reality.
+In 2004, they set their sights on Grafton, NH, a barely populated settlement with one paved road.

-Public funding for pretty much everything shrank: the fire department, the library, the schoolhouse.
-State and federal laws didn’t disappear, but they got quieter: meek suggestions barely heard in the town’s thick wilderness.
+When they descended on Grafton, public funding for pretty much everything shrank: the fire department, the library, the schoolhouse.
+State and federal laws became meek suggestions, barely heard in the town’s thick wilderness.

-The bears, on the other hand, were increasingly visible.
-Grafton’s freedom-loving citizens ignored hunting laws and regulations on food disposal.
+The new rules soon caught the attention of Grafton’s neighbors: the bears.
+Freedom-loving citizens ignored hunting laws and regulations on food disposal.
 They built a tent city, in an effort to get off the grid.
-And with a large and growing local bear population, conflict became inevitable.
+The bears smelled food and opportunity.

 A Libertarian Walks Into a Bear is a sometimes funny, sometimes frightening tale of what happens when a government disappears into the woods.
 Complete with gunplay, adventure, and backstabbing politicians, this is a quintessentially American story, a bearing of our national soul.